-|Alpaca Superfine||26-27 microns curly hair fiber.
-It represents 40% of total alpaca production.|
+|Alpaca Superfine||26-27 microns.
+It represents 40% of the total alpaca production.|

 |Baby Suri Alpaca||22-23 microns long, silky and sparse fiber.
-It represents 0.5% of total alpaca production.|
+It represents 0.5% of the total alpaca production.|

-|Baby Alpaca||22-23 microns it has 22 natural colors.
-It represents 25% of total alpaca production.|
+|Baby Alpaca||22-23 Microns, has 22 Natural Colors.
+It represents 25% of the total alpaca production.|